jinheeyi/workshop3/README.md

 ![Screenshot 2025-01-22 164026](https://github.com/user-attachments/assets/61bd8b27-01b2-4b0a-8901-34cec1943ad3)
 ![Screenshot 2025-01-22 164015](https://github.com/user-attachments/assets/0d43f4a9-bace-4db2-bbb6-eed77c4e51b3)
 ![Screenshot 2025-01-22 164049](https://github.com/user-attachments/assets/5115719c-46c1-403c-b849-afa0602fd9d4)
-- I think I was quite happy on how I choose the photos, which was a timeslapse from morning to night time.
-The sense of rhythm and continuity resonates with the viewers.
 - After completing a simple collage, I thought putting filter would be fun, so decided to add 'BLUR' effect, and it turned out quite significant and interesting.
 ![image](https://github.com/user-attachments/assets/b924d3f9-0f29-47ad-9ebb-f9b37637a8bf)
 ![Screenshot 2025-01-22 164809](https://github.com/user-attachments/assets/8425a038-c806-49ed-a417-60ea2230837a)
-- I thought with the blurred collage, I was determined to write a text in the middle with the font 'Courier New', making it aesthetic and simple.
+- I thought with the blurred collage, I was determined to write a text in the middle with the font 'Courier New', making it aesthetic, simple and with a meaning too.

 **Adding text**